revolist/revogrid-docs/gantt/resource-planning.md

 - field-service teams and vehicles;
 - portfolio capacity across product or engineering teams.

+Use Gantt when task hierarchy, duration, dependencies, and delivery impact lead the workflow.
+When the primary interaction is assigning people, rooms, equipment, or crews into calendar time slots, compare the [JavaScript Scheduler and resource timeline](/jsscheduler) instead.

 ## Capacity is more than a colored warning

 Define the unit of capacity, working calendar, part-time availability, assignment demand, and what an overload means before showing a percentage.
 A 100% label might mean a full working calendar, the share available to project work, a crew's shift, or a machine's usable time.
 Without that shared definition, a precise-looking warning can create blame instead of clarity.